MicrosoftDocs/win32/desktop-src/inputmsg/messages-and-notifications.md

 # Pointer Input Messages and Notifications

-This section describes input messages, notifications, and associated functionality in Windows 8.
+This section describes input messages, notifications, and associated functionality in Windows applications.

 ## In this section